 Ms. Root also devotes significant time to pro bono work and community service.
 She currently represents a class of former students in the ITT Technical Institute bankruptcy case.
 Ms. Root’s pro bono work also includes her representation of a domestic violence shelter in its chapter 11 case, a federal habeas petitioner before the Seventh Circuit and plaintiffs asserting 1983 claims.
 Ms. Root is also a Board Member of Cabrini Green Legal Aid, and she is an alumna of Leadership Greater Chicago.

 Ms. Root is a leader in many professional organizations.
-She currently serves as the national co-chair of the American Bar Association Section of Litigation’s Woman Advocate Committee, and for several years, she served as the national co-chair of the American Bar Association Section of Litigation’s Bankruptcy & Insolvency Committee.
+She recently served as the national co-chair of the American Bar Association Section of Litigation’s Woman Advocate Committee, and for several years, she served as the national co-chair of the American Bar Association Section of Litigation’s Bankruptcy & Insolvency Committee.
 Ms. Root is active in the American Bankruptcy Institute; she serves on the Advisory Committee for several conferences and was recently selected to be part of the ABI’s inaugural 40-under-40 class.
 She also served as the Chicago Network co-chair of the International Women in Insolvency and Restructuring Confederation and on its board for several years.
 Locally, Ms. Root served a two-year position on the Bench/Bar Liaison Committee for the United States Bankruptcy Court for the Northern District of Illinois.